js-fullstack/promise-merge/README.md

 # promise-merge

-Submit task and return promise at once, and merge duplecated promises into one promise.
+Submit task and return promise at once, and merge duplecated promises into one promise before first promise resolved/rejected.
 All of promises will be resolve/reject if merged promised resolved/rejected.

 ## install